Pig Island Thailand (Koh Madsum) With Kids – Family Guide 2025

 Now, let’s talk about the highlight: the pigs.

 I have to say, the development over the last few years has been extreme!
 While there were only about five pigs in 2021, there are now easily over 100.
 There are a few larger pigs, but mostly lots of little piglets running around everywhere.
-It’s clear they had a lot of fun expanding their family!

 The best part?
 The pigs are completely free to roam and can escape the tourist crowds if they want to.
 Most of them hang out in the shade near the restaurant kitchen or wallow in the mud in front of the sinks by the toilets.
 They look healthy and well taken care of.